shujianyang/btrForensics/Tools/DEVLS_README.md

-# subls
+# devls
-List subvolumes and snapshots in a Btrfs image with corresponding id.
+List devices that make up a complete btrfs pool

 ### Input File:
 Raw image of a btrfs partition, or a partition device file using btrfs.

 ### Usage:
 ```
-subls [-o imgoffset] image
+devls [-o offset1,offset2,offset3...] image
 ```

--o imgoffset: Offset to the beginning of the partition (in sectors).
+-o offset: Offset to the beginning of the partition (in sectors).
+May have multiple values if the pool is made up by multiple partitions(devices).

 ### License:
 This software uses MIT License.